-Opioids and opiates are a type of medication used to treat pain.
+Opioids or opiates are a type of medication used to treat pain.
 If a person uses these drugs for longer than a few weeks, their body will eventually get used to the effects.
 They may become physically dependent on the medication, requiring regular doses to feel normal.
 If they then suddenly stop taking the medication, they may experience several symptoms.
 This is called withdrawal.

-What Are Opioids & Opiates?
+What Are Opioids?

 - The mesolimbic reward pathway.
 When opioids affect the opioid receptors in the reward pathway, they activate dopamine production, which results in pleasure and euphoria.